Epoch-based Optimistic Concurrency Control in Geo-replicated Databases: Evaluation

-For GeoGauss, we configure the default $10ms$ epoch time as suggested in the paper.
-For COCO, we set the epoch time to the default $10ms$ and use COCO's \textit{logical clock} mode, which offers better performance.
-CalvinDB's sequencer batch time is defaulted to $10ms$ as well.
-For a fair comparison, we configured all systems for full database replication by setting the number of replicas equal to the number of VM nodes, regardless of their individual sharding capabilities.
-Finally, all systems were set to in-memory mode, with disk persistency disabled when possible.
+For GeoGauss, COCO, and Calvin, we configure all to use the default $10ms$ epoch time as suggested in their papers.
+We also use COCO's \textit{logical clock} mode, which offers better performance.
+For a fair comparison, we set all systems for full database replication by setting the number of replicas equal to the number of VM nodes, regardless of their individual sharding capabilities.
+Finally, all systems are set to in-memory mode, with disk persistency disabled when possible.

-Since the source code for Ocean Vista is not publicly available, we reimplement its protocol using \scmacro{}'s network and storage framework.
+The source code for Ocean Vista is not publicly available, so we reimplement its protocol using \scmacro{}'s network and storage layer.
 While the original design relies on an epidemic gossip protocol for metadata dissemination, we simulate this behavior using a simplified periodic batch broadcast mechanism.
 Additionally, we replace its reliance on a synchronized clock using Network Time Protocol (NTP) with a logical deterministic ordering scheme derived from local clocks and replica IDs.

 Finally, we note that the open-source implementation of GeoGauss supports only Snapshot Isolation (SI).
 Although this suffices for TPC-C correctness, it represents a weaker guarantee compared to the serializability enforced by \scmacro{} and the other systems.